GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 If the path isn't referring to a file, a warning will be emitted and rustdoc will left the path unchanged in the generated documentation.

+Important to be noted for published crates: local resources need to be bundled with the crate so they can be retrieved by rustdoc and absolute paths won't work.

 The local resources files are not affected by the `--resource-suffix`.

+The impact on `docs.rs` would also be very minimal as the size of a published crate resources is limited to a few megabytes.
+The only thing needed would be to handle the new `doc.files` folder.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation